K8rly/GoVote/README.md

 ### Limitations of Analysis

  - Registration dates complicate analysis and ability to accurately represent data
+ - Using a simplified dataset with limited demographic features may have exaggerated the importance of the features tested
  - Possible skewed data due to "dummy" dates used in Cuyahoga County dataset for registration dates
  - Not having party affiliation for general elections, only primary elections
  - Only using results from 2 election years because of generational groups not eligible to vote